gnanasai5111/SoftwareConceptsLearning/DSA/Stacks/RemoveAllAdjacentDuplicatesInString.md

 ## Intuition

-The most recently added character is the only one that can become adjacent to the current character after previous removals.

-Therefore, use a **Stack**.
+The current character only needs to be compared with the **most recent unmatched character**.

+A **Stack** naturally stores the most recently processed character.

 For every character:

 * If it matches the top of the stack, remove the top.
 * Otherwise, push it.

+Since each character is pushed and popped at most once, we avoid repeated scans.

 ---